xwaynebryan/alx-system_engineering-devops/0x00-shell_basics/README.md

-3.The third script takes one from the current working directory to the home directory 4.Dispalay current directory contents in long format 5.Display all files including hidden in long format
+3.The third script takes one from the current working directory to the home directory 4.Dispalay current directory contents in long format 5.Display all files including hidden in long format 6.List all files with users and id numerically